8 tips on how to be taken seriously as a young entrepreneur

 It's great to be passionate, but it's also essential to frame your passion in a structured and effective way.
 You need to slow down, think and reflect on where you plan to take your business in the months to come.

-“Lenders, suppliers and clients who see a solid business plan will know you took the time to think things through and will take you seriously,” says Valérie Bornais, who manages BDC's Entrepreneurship Centre in Quebec City.
+“Lenders, suppliers and clients who see a solid business plan will know you took the time to think things through and will take you seriously,” says Valérie Bornais, Manager, Sales Enablement at BDC.
 “I would immediately think: 'Wow, this young entrepreneur is solid.'”

 3. Know yourself